-* There are 3 crotch buckle positions, but only 2 spots in the cover for it to emerge.
-So while you can make the buckle a little bit shorter for a newborn, it will still be emerging 4 inches from the back of the seat.
+*There are 3 crotch buckle positions in the shell, but only 2 slits in the cover for it to route through.
+So while you can make the buckle a little bit shorter for a newborn, it will still emerge 4″ from the back of the seat.

-**There are 3 hip widths, but again, only 2 slots in the fabric.
-So once again, you can get the harness a little shorter by routing through the inner most hip slot, but they will still emerge 5” apart.
+**There are 3 hip width settings, but again, only 2 slots in the fabric.
+So once again, you can get the harness a little shorter by routing through the inner-most hip slot, but they will still emerge 5” apart.

 SafeMax Infant has a seatbelt lockoff in the base that allows the base to be installed with the seatbelt without locking the belt itself.
 The lockoff is also used for the lower LATCH anchor installation, but should never be used with both the seatbelt and LATCH at the same time.